 Each year, Kagyu Ling has a Garden Party, with live music, plants, home-baking, and children’s activities.
 It’s an entertaining, lively get-together for friends, families and neighbours and a chance for everyone to enjoy the garden.
 The 2019 garden party takes place on Saturday 20 July from 1.30pm to 4.30pm.

 A surprisingly wide variety of plants survive the mostly very dry conditions.
-There is a range of trees, shrubs and herbacious perennials and a planter herb garden.
+There is a range of trees, shrubs and herbacious perennials and a herb garden.

-Wildlife make their homes here too: the squirrels compete with the birds for the feeder, and the local cats make friends with the gardeners, and occasionally – when it is quiet – a hedgehog will creep along the grass.
+Wildlife make their homes here too: the squirrels compete with the birds for the feeder, the local cats make friends with the gardeners, and occasionally – when it is quiet – a hedgehog will creep along the grass.

 If you are interested in helping out with the Centre’s garden please get in touch – we’re always very keen to hear from people with gardening skills.
 Visit the volunteering page.